MrFoolsheep/BulletJournal/README.md

 Open the browser and enter `https://localhost` to see the UI interface.
 Open the browser and enter `http://localhost:8080/swagger-ui.html` to see the API documentation.
+If port 8080 is not available, you could try other ports.

 [Slack Group]: https://join.slack.com/t/bulletjournal1024/shared_invite/zt-fys7t9hi-ITVU5PGDen1rNRyCjdcQ2g